Bactrim and Alcohol, a Dangerous Combination & Side Effects. Mixing Bactrim Alcohol Interactions, Warnings & Drug Facts.

 A few antibiotics like metronidazole (Flagyl), tinidazole (Tindamax), sulfamethoxazole, and trimethoprim (Bactrim) should not be mixed with alcohol.
 When combined, these can interact to create a more severe reaction.
 Drinking alcohol with these medications can result in adverse side effects such as flushing, headache, nausea and vomiting, and rapid heart rate.
 Beware that mixing alcohol and sulfamethoxazole will also create negative interactions.

-Can you mix Sulfamethoxazole and alcohol?
+2. Can you mix sulfamethoxazole and alcohol?

 Sulfamethoxazole and alcohol can make for a dangerous combination.
-It would be best if you did not take Sulfamethoxazole and alcohol.
+It would be best if you did not take sulfamethoxazole and alcohol.
 Drinking alcohol while taking sulfamethoxazole/trimethoprim tablets may lead to undesirable side effects.
 Mixing antibiotics like Bactrim / Sulfamethoxazole and alcohol can cause unsafe heart rate elevation and decreased blood pressure.
 This can result in secondary adverse effects.

-What is the Bactrim and alcohol disulfiram reaction?
+4. What is the Bactrim and alcohol disulfiram reaction?

 The Bactrim and alcohol disulfiram reaction occurs when you drink alcoholic beverages while taking Bactrim.
-The reaction usually begins within 10 minutes and can last up to an hour.
+The response usually begins within 10 minutes and can last up to an hour.
 Symptoms may include nausea, vomiting, flushing of the face, dizziness, headache, chest pain, fast heart rate, breathing difficulties, and an altered mental state.
 The severity of the reaction depends on the amount of alcohol consumed and the dose of Bactrim.

 Get Help.
 Get Better.
 Get Your Life Back.